ISs25u/codeblock/README.md

 1. Create an empty (flat) world and enable `codeblock` mod ant its dependencies
 2. Enable creative mode and start the game
 3. Right click with the `drone_poser` tool on a block, choose a `lua` program to run, then left click to start the drone
-4. Right click with the `drone_setter` tool to change wich program your are using, or left click with it to stop and remove the drone
+4. Right click with the `drone_setter` tool to change which program your are using, or left click with it to stop and remove the drone
 5. Write your own programs in `~/.minetest/worlds/<worldname>/codeblock_lua_files/<user>/<filename.lua>`, they will appear when right clicking with the `drone_setter`

 ## Authlevel